Asturica Augusta: Administration

-After the arrival of Rome and the establishment of a new social, territorial and fiscal order, Asturica Augusta became the administrative center under whose government a large territory was located – the Asturicense conventus – and through which the exploitation of economic resources was controlled, in addition to fiscal and political functions.
+After the arrival of Rome and the establishment of a new social, territorial and fiscal order, Asturica Augusta became the administrative center under whose government a large territory was located—the Asturicense conventus—and through which the exploitation of economic resources was controlled, in addition to fiscal and political functions.
 It has traditionally been thought that Asturica was organized under the status of civitas peregrina; these were administered by a council that possessed the capacity to collect taxes and administer justice at the local level, and had to provide workers for mining operations.

 At the same time, it has been rejected that its legal status was that of municipium; however, several authors are of the contrary opinion: Hartmut Galsterer admits that Asturica could have had such status due to the citation of a duumviro in the itinerary of mud.
 Likewise, Alain Tranoy is surprised that Asturica had been left out of the municipal policy that was developed during the territorial reorganization of the Northwest, which included examples such as Aquae Flaviae, Bracara Augusta and Lucus Augusti, and considers it improbable that it did not obtain municipal status, also taking into account that it was a population of the first order as it was the capital of a juridical convent.
-Such a municipal promotion could have taken place during Augustus' third trip to Hispania, between 15 and 13 B.C., during which municipal status was granted to many Hispanic cities.
+Such a municipal promotion could have taken place during Augustus' third trip to Hispania, between 15 and 13 BC, during which municipal status was granted to many Hispanic cities.

 In favor of such status is also the epigraphy found in the city, in which different government positions related to the imperial power are mentioned.
 Such is the case of the legati, the procuratores Augusti (Procuratores Metallorum and Procurator Asturiae et Gallaeciae in the case of Asturica), an Augusti Dispensator and a Praeses Provinciae.
 Likewise, there are also references to the positions of Magistratus, Curator, Sacerdos and Flamines.
 All these epigraphic references indicate that the city played a central role in the northwest of the peninsula, with sufficient capacity to attract the indigenous population; the fact that the second part of the Pact of the Zoelas was signed in the city would confirm this theory.

 This importance would also be confirmed by the tabula lougeiorum, which suggests the existence of an Ara Augusta (center dedicated to the Imperial Cult) in the place where the city would later be founded.
 This cult has not been archaeologically confirmed, unlike the one dedicated to the Capitoline Triad, mentioned in six inscriptions.
 In addition, Pliny's description of it as magnificent could be related to the growth it experienced due to gold mining, which would have attracted bureaucrats, officials, merchants and immigrants.